-(Most of the wage info below represents the average for that occupation.
-As a teen, you'll probably start out at a lower wage than the average.)
+(Most of the wage info below represents the average or median for that occupation.
+As a teen, you'll probably start out at a lower wage than that amount.)

 6. Fast-food worker

 When you think about the jobs available for teens, fast-food service might be at the top of your mind.
-But in reality, only 30 percent of fast-food workers are under 20, and fewer teens are choosing to work in fast-food establishments.4
+Statistics reveal that restaurants employed around 1.7 million teenagers in 2018.

-Still, this is a good industry for a first job, partly because fast-food restaurants tend to have a lot of vacancies.
+This is a good industry for a first job, partly because fast-food restaurants tend to have a lot of vacancies.
 In fact, fast-food service can be a great answer to the common dilemma: How can you get job experience if you must have experience to get a job?
 That's because these businesses often hire people who haven't worked before.
-In almost every community, fast-food companies are hiring 14 year olds for entry-level positions.
+In almost every community, fast-food companies are hiring 14-year-olds for entry-level positions.

-The average hourly wage for servers in fast food is $10.64.5 And many fast-food restaurants have had difficulty finding workers recently, so they are offering more incentives, such as health insurance or signing bonuses.6 Also, don't dismiss the value of having fast-food experience on your resume.
+The average hourly wage for servers in fast food is $10.64.
+And don't dismiss the value of having fast-food experience on your resume.
 Many employers say that it shows you have self-discipline and a good work ethic.
 Plus, the quick pace of this work can be great preparation for many careers.
 For example, if you want to work in the culinary arts, fast-food cooking can actually teach you a lot—even if your goal is to prepare gourmet dishes in the future.

 7. Retail salesperson